YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This indicates that a YottaDB process encountered an error while opening the device xxxx.
 A supplementary TEXT message and a system message provide more details about the cause of the error.

-Action: Verify the device exists on the system where the OPEN is being attempted.
+Action: Verify that the device exists on the system where the OPEN is being attempted.

 -------------------
 DEVPARINAP